Apteco/py-apteco/docs/source/reference/topics/datagrids.rst

     * a base **selection** *(optional)* – this filters records in the table to only return ones that match the given criteria

+There are also other parameters that determine things such as how many rows of data to return.

 .. note::

     The data grid functionality is still under active development,